Nolte: Donald Trump Won the First Debate

 Trump knew Biden’s debate tactic is to laugh and interrupt and heckle, like he did to Paul Ryan during their 2012 vice presidential debate, so Trump beat him to the punch.

-Trump knew Chris Wallace would allow Biden to lie about things like the “Very Fine People Hoax,”, so Trump let him have it, and if that meant Trump had to interrupt with questions Chris Wallace was too corrupt to ask, so be it.
+Trump knew Chris Wallace would allow Biden to lie about things like the “Very Fine People Hoax,” so Trump let him have it, and if that meant Trump had to interrupt with questions Chris Wallace was too corrupt to ask, so be it.

 Trump knew presidents running for re-election always blow their first debate (Reagan in ’84, George H.W.
 Bush in ’92, George W. Bush in ’04, Barry Obama in ’12) always look like they are caught in headlights after being shoved out of the presidential bubble, so Trump arrived loaded for bear and full of energy and fight.

-Trump’s game plan is never about being something he’s not, is never about stupidly stepping into the “norm trap” that allows Joe Biden to get away with laughing and heckling and interrupting while he loses to a separate set of rules that require he be steamrolled as he tries to appear presidential.
+Trump’s game plan is never about being something he’s not, is never about stupidly stepping into the “norm trap” that allows Joe Biden to get away with laughing and heckling and interrupting while Trump loses to a separate set of rules that require he be steamrolled as he tries to appear presidential.

 No, Trump’s game plan is always, always, always to drag the other guy into the sun and expose him for what he is, and that’s what he accomplished last night.